yasd2/NewsHeli/README.md

 - include more features

+## HeliView - a side feature enables a gta news camera! - NEW!

+With a keypress you can toggle this camera and follow the chase from the view of a helicopter!
+Definitely worth checking out!
+You can choose the camera type between police, news style or random.
+You can customize the appearing text with the news overlay.

+You can also jump between different suspects.
+Make sense if one is running on foot and another speeding in a vehicle.

+This is made possible by SSStuart - https://github.com/SSStuart/HeliView_LSPDFRPlugin

 ## Installation
 Open the NewsHeli zip file and drag and drop all files into your main gta folder.